Non-Small Cell Lung Cancer: The Basics

 • Sputum cytology (looking at your phlegm for cancer cells).

-• A PET scan and an MRI scan of the brain are often done to look at other parts of the body where lung cancer can spread.
+• A PET scan and an MRI are often done to look at other parts of your body where lung cancer can spread.

 • Looks at a piece of the lung for cancer cells.

-• May look at samples from lymph nodes to check for cancer.
+• May look at samples from your lymph nodes to check for cancer.

-• The biopsy may be done using a bronchoscopy (a small camera passed down your throat into the lungs) or by surgery.
+• May be done using a bronchoscopy (a small camera passed down your throat into the lungs) or by surgery.

-A pathology report sums up these results and is sent to your healthcare provider, typically 5-10 days after the biopsy.
-This report is an important part of planning your treatment.
+A pathology report sums up these results and is sent to your provider, often 5 to 10 days after the biopsy.
+This report helps plan your treatment.
 You can ask for a copy of your report for your records.

 Staging Lung Cancer